Mobile marketing: Content structure

-SMS Sales Alerts
+SMS sales alerts

 Sale alerts are the most basic form of SMS marketing.
 They are generally used for clearance, flash sales, and special promotions.
 Typical messages include coupon codes, and information like expiration dates, products, and website links for additional information.

-SMS Transaction Alerts
+SMS Transaction alerts

-Transaction Alerts are used by financial institutions to notify their customer about a financial transaction done from their account.
-Some SMS only highlights the amount transacted while some also include the balance amount left in the account.
+Transaction alerts are used by financial institutions to notify their customer about a financial transaction done from their account.
+Some SMS messages only highlight the amount transacted while some also include the balance amount left in the account.

-SMS Reminders
+SMS reminders

 Reminders are commonly used in appointment-based industries or for recurring events.
 Some senders choose to ask their recipients to respond to the reminder text with an SMS keyword to confirm their appointment.
 This can really help improve the sender's workflow and reduce missed appointments, leading to improved productivity and revenue.

-SMS Keywords
+SMS keywords

 This allows people to text a custom keyword to a dedicated virtual number or short code.
 Through custom keywords, users can opt-in to service with minimal effort.
 Once a keyword is triggered, an autoresponder can be set to guide the user to the next step.
 They can also activate different functions, which include entering a contest, forwarding to an email or mobile number, group chat, and sending an auto-response.

 Keywords also allow users to opt-in to receive further marketing correspondence.
 When using a long code number you face higher levels of scrutiny from Telecom Companies.
 When sending SMS messages through long code you are unable to send messages with a link in the first message.
 This is done at the carrier level to help cut down on spam.
 Using keyword responses, a company can create a bridge between themselves and the user.
 Carriers will recognize users responding to an SMS with a keyword as a conversation and will allow links to be delivered.